armno/angular2-es5-101/readme.md

 - The final code example injects `angular.If` but it is not really used.
 You can remove it from `directives` config array.
 - Event binding using `(event)=func` syntax looks weird to me, as well as `#var`.
 But it does not difficult to understand at all.
 - `doneTyping` function passes event object `$event` to the controller.
 I think this is not a good practice, especially with testing.
-- ~Just for brevity or maybe that's an easy way to clear the value in `<input>` element from the controller.
-In `addTodo` function, I cannot make it clear the value in `<input>` element using data binding yet. (since `#var` is a local variable to the view.)~ [Taken from Microsoft/ngconf2015demo](https://github.com/Microsoft/ngconf2015demo) repo, pass `todo` to the controller and set its value to an empty string works.
+- <del>Just for brevity or maybe that's an easy way to clear the value in `<input>` element from the controller.
+In `addTodo` function, I cannot make it clear the value in `<input>` element using data binding yet. (since `#var` is a local variable to the view.)</del>
+- Taken from [Microsoft/ngconf2015demo](https://github.com/Microsoft/ngconf2015demo) repo, pass `todo` to the controller and set its value to an empty string works.

 ### 4. Making components